marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 make requirements.txt
 ```

-This will update/generate the project `requirements.txt`, based on the installed dependencies from poetry.
+This will update/generate the project `requirements.txt`, based on the installed dependencies from uv.

 ## Checks